Book launch for David Murray's book Flaming Souls: Homosexuality, Homophobia, and Social Change in Barbados

 October 30, 2012, 2:30 p.m.

 "Equality bargaining" involves collectively bargaining for claims which progress equality in the workplace, including gender equality.
 Equality bargaining theories focus on identifying and explaining factors which aid or prevent bargaining for claims to advance gender equality in the workplace.
 There is scope to build on these empirically based theories to offer a broader theory of equality bargaining.
 This paper goes some way towards achieving this, drawing on six case studies of collective bargaining which examine how parties bargained for a range of family provisions, predominantly paid parental leave.
 The case studies show that there are different types of equality bargaining, which form a continuum ranging from "narrow", where only one or a few gender equality items are negotiated, to "transformational", which seeks to achieve substantive equality for a range of equal opportunity target groups, including women.
 While most of the case study union negotiators engaged in a narrow form of equality bargaining, there is emerging evidence that some unions are showing the way on how to move further along this continuum, to successfully negotiate family provisions and other equality measures for employees.

-A collaboration of: Centre for Research on Work & Society (CRWS), Canada Research Chair in Comparative Political Economy, Canada Research Chair in the Political Economy of Gender & Work, Work & Labour Studies Program, LAPS.
-Co-sponsors: Centre for Feminist Research, Department of Social Science, LAPS School of Gender, Sexuality & Women’s Studies, Graduate Program in Gender, Feminist & Women’s Studies.
+This presentation is a collaboration of: the Centre for Research on Work & Society (CRWS); Canada Research Chair in Comparative Political Economy; Canada Research Chair in the Political Economy of Gender & Work, Work & Labour Studies Program; and LAPS.
+Co-sponsors of the presentation are: the Centre for Feminist Research; Department of Social Science; LAPS School of Gender, Sexuality & Women’s Studies; and Graduate Program in Gender, Feminist & Women’s Studies.